PCSX2/pcsx2-net-www/docs/setup/dumping.md

 NOTE: DO NOT include the brackets
 ```

-- This will dump the disc into the current directory.
 - An example of a complete command:

 ```bash
 dd if=/dev/sr0 of=./GT3.iso status=progress
 ```

+- This will dump the disc into the current directory

 Now wait until the dumping process is completed.